© 2025 KLCC

 The 4J School District headquarters in Eugene.

-A pair of Eugene 4J school board incumbents appear to have easily won in preliminary election results released Tuesday night.
+A pair of Eugene 4J school board incumbents appear to have easily won in preliminary election results released Tuesday night, a trend which continued with the release of updated vote totals on Wednesday afternoon.

 During her campaign, Newman said she was focused on stabilizing the district after a tough financial year and a change in superintendents.